rickhenderson/quantitative-research-methods/Hypothesis_Testing.md

 ---
-*Experimental:* identifies variables and takes measurements, random sampling, double-blind, determine correlations

-*Quasi-experimental:* relies on research, don't do random sampling, they assign subjects to treatment groups; at least one IV is not manipulated; moderate causal inferences ie. Measure growth of a plant based on water intake
+*Experimental:* identifies variables and takes measurements, random sampling, double-blind, determine correlations ie. Strict greenhouse lab environment, no rain, dew, shade factors; precise amount of water controlled *Quasi-experimental:* relies on research, don't do random sampling, they assign subjects to treatment groups; at least one IV is not manipulated; moderate causal inferences ie. Measure growth of a plant based on water intake; use the same plant; not the same level of control

-*Non-experimental:* Observation; IV not manipulated; not assigned to conditions; weak weak causal inferences ie. Observing children in a school yard to report on behaviour
+*Non-experimental:* Observation; IV not manipulated; not assigned to conditions; weak weak causal inferences ie. Observing children in a school yard to report on behaviour; ie. measuring plant growth and checking weather history

+Caffiene effects student results on test.
+Has a control and a treatment group.
+Experimental: Random sampling
+Quasi-experimental: pre-existing groups, classrooms, not controlling how often, how much, researcher does not decide, still looking at grades
+Non-experimental: observing without knowing who had coffee

+Pregnancy: Effects of smoking on birthweight
+Experiment: Random sampling; Pack of smokes per day
+Quasi-experimental: Just find smokers and non-smokers; could be confounding variables; more associated variables;
+Non-experimental: observe, ask questions